Skip to content

 Dashboards are configurable pages for visualizing and interacting with your IoT data.
 They are built from widgets — charts, tables, maps, controls, and more — and can display data from any combination of devices, assets, or other entities.

-Before diving in, review the key concepts — states, aliases, layouts, actions, and time windows — that make up every dashboard.
+Before getting started, review the key concepts — states, aliases, layouts, actions, and time windows — that make up every dashboard.

 2. Click the + Add dashboard ⇾ Create new dashboard in the top right corner.